Do you know how to use Thank Yous effectively in job search?

 - First of all, he remembered to send a thank you.
 Many job seekers never do and employers I have talked to have told me that a thank you note can be the teetering point of who is selected for the next interview or who is hired.

 - He got the name of the person who interviewed him.
 She didn’t have a business card but he did remember to ask her for one and jot down her name.
 Always get the name!

 - He sent it promptly after the interview.
 Waiting a week or longer will not help you.

-Then we talked about how he could have improved it.
+Then we talked about how he could have improved it, giving him the secret of how to use Thank Yous effectively in job search.
 I told him that after the interview, the first thing he should do, before he even leaves the parking lot is sit down with a pad of paper and write notes.
 An alternative is to use an app on your Smart Phone such as Pocket Recorder or EverNote and record the points you need to remember.
 These are the points I suggested: